CaptorAB/quantlib-wasm/README.md

 ## Emscripten

 This implementation uses Emscripten to compile QuantLib.
 Emscripten compiles C++ into low level JavaScript called asm.js, which is highly optimizable and can be executed at close to native speed.
-A [long list of projects](https://github.com/emscripten-core/emscripten/wiki/Porting-Examples-and-Demos) have already been using Emscripten to port codebases to JavaScript.
+A [long list of projects](https://github.com/emscripten-core/emscripten/wiki/Porting-Examples-and-Demos) are already using Emscripten to port codebases to JavaScript.

 Embind is used to bind C++ functions and classes to JavaScript.
 The bindings are done with a few lines of code.
 The technique for defining bindings is similar to Boost Python.